 Before we go into the “how-to’s” of a medicinal garden let me give a word of caution here.

-Please be sure you check in with a trained herbalist or healthcare professional, especially if you are on any type of medication, before you injest any kind of medicinal garden plants internally.
+Please be sure you check in with a trained herbalist or healthcare professional, especially if you are on any type of medication before you ingest any kind of medicinal garden plants internally.
 Some plants and mixtures may react with some pharmaceuticals.

 Getting Started: Considerations for the Medicinal Garden